AsiaDefense WorldEuropeLatest

 The J-10 is equipped with a variety of bombs as well, including the LS-6 precision-guided bomb, LS-6 glide bomb, LT-2 laser-guided bomb, YJ-9E anti-ship missile, and YJ-91 anti-radiation missile.

 The cost of a single Rafale jet is estimated to be around $100 million, making it one of the most expensive 4th generation fighter jets in the world.
-The cost of the J-10C, on the other hand, is estimated to be around $40-50 million per unit, significantly cheaper than the Rafale.
+The J-10C price, on the other hand, is estimated to be around $40-50 million per unit, significantly cheaper than the Rafale.

 Air-to-Air Combat: